riscv-software-src/riscv-isac/docs/source/python_plugins.rst

 .. note:: The name of the python file and the name of the class should be the same.

+.. warning:: Coverage reported by ISAC is based on the instructions reported in the trace file.
+Hence it is imperative that all instructions are reported in the trace file.
+Currently the coverage reporting using the SPIKE model and parser is inaccurate because instructions which trap are not reported in the trace file.
+Such problems will exist with all parsers/models which follow similar behaviour.

 Function Definitions
 =====================